SENG330/course/exercises/exercise-detail.md

 The ADR and object diagram.

 ## Exercise 3
- Building on the work from Ex2, expand your code to show how we can (in memory, not in a database) sort through a list of whale observations, and sort that list.
+Building on the work from Ex2, expand your code to show how we can (in memory, not in a database) search through a list of whale observations, and sort that list.
 Draw a Class diagram to show the structure of your solution.

 ### Learning Objectives
 - Start working with code and designing while coding.